 - Increase speed when beet tops are clean of petioles and flails are beginning to damage tops.
-To optimize defoliation, continue to increase speed until defoliator begins to leave petioles on beet tops; decrease slightly from that point to maximize speed and cleaning.
-If field conditions, or operator preference dictate a slower operating speed and beet top damage is being incurred, slightly slowing the PTO RPM is a permissible way to mitigate beet damage in place of increasing operating speed. - Maintain current speed when beet tops are clean of petioles and free of any flail damage - Decrease speed when beet tops are not satisfactorily clean of petioles and correct flail height for both #2 and #3 drums have been verified.
+To optimize defoliation, continue to increase speed until defoliator begins to leave petioles on beet tops; decrease slightly from that point to maximize speed and cleaning. - Maintain current speed when beet tops are clean of petioles and free of any flail damage - Decrease speed when beet tops are not satisfactorily clean of petioles and correct flail height for both #2 and #3 drums have been verified.